iotaledger/wasp/documentation/rfc/replay-off-ledger.md

 ## Proposed solution

-We propose to combine the two methods: by checking processed requests in the state and at same time requiring and enforcing incremental nonce for _off-ledger requests_:
+We propose to combine the two methods: by checking the processed requests in the state and at the same time requiring and enforcing an incremental nonce for _off-ledger requests_:

 * each _off-ledger request_ is first checked in the (pruned) state if it wasn't processed before